FACTBOX-Candidates in Colombia's presidential election

 vote in the first round.
 Santos followed with 25.7 percent.

-The two men will now proceed to a June 15 runoff and try to
+The two men will now proceed to a June 15 runoff, attempting

 eliminated from the race.